Four Years After Sanctification

 It was four years ago that the Lord sanctified me as I stepped into our kitchen to pray.
 I believe that my walk in the Spirit on this earth is far from being over.
 And so is my battle against sin.

-As I was pursuing holiness, my reasoning was something like this: In sanctification, God delivers me from the authority of sin.
+As I was pursuing holiness, my reasoning was something like this: in sanctification, God delivers me from the authority of sin.
 I don’t want to sin, so my freedom and my will, together with God’s will and support will enable me to avoid sin completely.
 So hopefully, after I will be sanctified, I will simply never sin again.

-When John Wesley was confronted with the question of “sinless perfection,” he said that he doesn’t want to dispute about a phrase which is not in the Bible.
+When John Wesley was confronted with the question of “sinless perfection,” he said that he doesn’t want to dispute about a phrase that is not in the Bible.
 Other holiness authors clearly wrote that because our “free will” remains free even after entire sanctification, we remain capable of sinning.

-When the Lord sanctified me, I enjoyed my new state, and was eager to see how my life will go on.
+When the Lord sanctified me, I enjoyed my new state and was eager to see how my life will go on.